 A SaaS landing page conveys the key idea of a product without overwhelming readers with too much copy.
 The ultimate goal is to persuade a user to book a demo or sign up for a free trial.

-SaaS landing pages can be promoted across different channels, such as Google Ads, newsletters or they can be a part of the main site.
+SaaS landing pages can be promoted across different channels, such as Google Ads, and newsletters or they can be a part of the main site.

 As you may notice, landing pages can differ in their length and structure.
 For example, a demo landing page needs more content than a whitepaper download page.
 Usually, the amount of content you need should be in accordance with the expected lead quality.
 (Compare a buying intention of a person booking a demo vs. a lead downloading a guide).

-If you feel unsure about how much text to add on your landing page, you can create a heatmap or even a recording for your pages and see how users interact with your content.
+If you feel unsure about how much text to add to your landing page, you can create a heatmap or even a recording for your pages and see how users interact with your content.
 This will help you decide on what prevents you from getting more leads and how you can reconstruct your page for better results.

 Hotjar is a go-to tool for tracking user online behavior.

-Running a special promotion for Black Friday or Christmas?
+Are you running a special promotion for Black Friday or Christmas?
 Why not create a short landing page to drive extra sales?